 2) Do a speeded-up or slowed-down version of history until the child reaches the beginning of the next learning stage.
 Say, for example, you’re beginning classical education with a seventh-grade child.
 It is important that this student learn how to outline and how to write short compositions before beginning the Great Books study (as described in the history chapter of the logic stage section of The Well-Trained Mind).
 So you’ll aim to use outlining and composition as the method of learning history during seventh and eighth grades.
-You can use the Kingfisher History to do a quick historical survey during these two years, or (depending on the child’s previous history study) pick two periods of history to concentrate on.
+You can use your middle-grade history resource to do a quick historical survey during these two years, or (depending on the child’s previous history study) pick two periods of history to concentrate on.
 If the child has had American history for the last three years of public school, but has never done the Ancients, you might use seventh and eighth grade to study the Ancients and the Medievals, and then begin the Great Books study in ninth grade.
-If you do this, we suggest using the Kingfisher History Encyclopedia as a resource during the study of Great Books, and we also suggest that the student keep a complete time line during the rhetoric years (grades 9-12).
+If you do this, we suggest using your middle-grade history resource for reference during the study of Great Books, and we also suggest that the student keep a complete time line during the rhetoric years (grades 9-12).
 If the student has never done a chronological survey of history, it’s important that this become part of the Great Books study; otherwise, she may have difficulty relating the Great Books to historical facts.

 You might, then, follow this pattern:

 |Seventh grade, Ancients, 5000 BC – AD 400||Middle-grade history resource, one and two-level outlines, timeline (Or another selected period of history)|